“ When teachers are growing, so are their students.”

-- Confidently and competently present the appropriate IB curriculum to their area of the school
+- Confidently and competently teach the IB curriculum

-- Bring knowledge of techniques and skills used in a variety of places to develop the programs for our students to advance the goals of the school.
+- Bring knowledge of techniques and skills educational best practices to develop students programs and advance the goals of the school

 Please take a look at the links below to see some of the professional development seminars that have taken place at Branksome Hall Asia.

 Every classroom and school communicates to students a story of what learning actually is -- what it feels like, what it looks like, and how it works to develop lasting understanding.
 All too often though, with mandates and pressures dominating the attention of many teachers and school leaders, schools often become settings of “just getting through the work” and fail to provide a rich story of learning for students.
 Sadly, classrooms become places of work-compliance rather than places where students become better thinkers and learners to serve them well beyond their years in school.

 For a number of years, the Harvard University Project Zero Making Thinking Visible team have questioned: Just how can classrooms and schools become rich cultures of thinking for learners, both students and teachers, and what difference does it make for their learning?